Breed Rating (1 Reviews)

-Health problems that may affect Lowchens include luxating patella (dislocation of the knee cap), allergies and eye diseases including progressive retinal atrophy (degeneration of the retina which can lead to blindness).
+Lowchens may be prone to luxating patella (dislocation of the knee cap), allergies, and eye diseases including progressive retinal atrophy (degeneration of the retina which can lead to blindness).

 - Status: Common

 - Coat: Medium